 In the above passage of Scripture, the spirit had gained access and was causing deformity of the spinal column.
 One other thing that Jesus mentions is that the woman was a believer; He calls her a daughter of Abraham whom Satan had bound (v.
 16).
 Paul the Apostle writes that those who believe are children of Abraham, Jews, and Gentiles (Galatians 3:6-9; Romans 4:16).
 This woman, a daughter of Abraham, was demonized, which raises a big question:

 Can a Christian Be Demonized?

-I don’t believe that a Christian or a non-Christian, either, can be possessed in the full sense of the word.
+I don’t believe that a Christian or a non-Christian, either, can be possessed in the complete sense of the word.
 The word possession gives us an image of a person under complete and absolute control by demons.
 However, even the most terrible demonic case in Scripture, i.e., the man under control by Legion (Mark 5:1-20), was able to run to Jesus as soon as he saw Him.
-If the demons had full control of the man, they would have caused him to run the opposite way!
+If the demons had complete control of the man, they would have caused him to run the opposite way!
 They are terrified of Jesus!
 John Wimber, the man whom God used to start the network of Vineyard Churches, commented on this question:

-Demons Influence People Through their Thoughts
+Demons Influence People Through Their Thoughts

 25Opponents must be gently instructed, in the hope that God will grant them repentance leading them to a knowledge of the truth, 26and that they will come to their senses and escape from the trap of the devil, who has taken them captive to do his will (2 Timothy 2:25-26).